 The IEvent interface is an abstract parent interface for all such VirtualBox events coming in.
 As a result, the standard use pattern inside IEventListener::handleEvent() or the event processing loop is to check the type attribute of the event and then cast to the appropriate specific interface using QueryInterface().

 '''

 VBoxEventType IEvent::type

 Event type.

 '''

-5.15.1.2 source (read-only)
+5.18.1.2 source (read-only)

 '''

 IEventSource IEvent::source

-Source of this event.

 '''